 Sturm, Ruger & Company, Inc. (the "Company") is principally engaged in the design, manufacture, and sale of firearms to domestic customers.
 Approximately 99% of sales are from firearms.
-Export sales typically represent no more than 5% of total sales, although they accounted for 7% of total sales for the three month period ended April 1, 2023.
-Export sales accounted for 5% of total sales for the three month period ended April 2, 2022.
+Export sales accounted for approximately 7% of total sales for the nine month periods ended September 30, 2023 and October 1, 2022.
 The Company's design and manufacturing operations are located in the United States and almost all product content is domestic.
 The Company's firearms are sold through a select number of independent wholesale distributors, principally to the commercial sporting market.